JJhordanny/eCommerceJJ/README.md

 # eCommerce JJ

-This ecommerce project is for educational purposes for the asignature {Open Source I} in the APEC University.
+This ecommerce project is for educational purposes for the asignature {Open Source I} in APEC University.

 # <h2> Tools using in this Project </h2>
 All of them tool are Open Source; <br>